About Us

 She/Her

-A woman with short curly brown hair, wearing a teal top, smiles at the camera.
+Jocelyn with short curly brown hair, wearing a teal top, smiles at the camera.
 She wears small hoop earrings.

 I wanted to join this group because of my interest in disabilities and my desire to connect with others who share similar passions.
 Social/sexual safety to me means having access to resources and support systems that ensure everyone in society can live free from harm, discrimination, and deprivation, enabling individuals to thrive and contribute positively to their communities.